shayanhabibi/Partas.Solid.Primitives/README.md

 Monorepo containing version controlled projects for binding the primitives to be composed into higher order structures.

+The most up to date version of all primitive libraries is installable by directly installing `Partas.Solid.Primitives`.

+Alternatively, you can install each package individually.
+They are all accessible via the `Partas.Solid.Primitives` namespace.

 # Installation

 Each primitive library can be installed through your preferred package manager the usual way